microsoft/ClearScript/ReadMe.txt

 II.
 Building ClearScript
 ------------------------

-NOTE: The provided project and solution files require Visual Studio 2012.
-They produce architecture-neutral managed libraries that target .NET Framework 4.5, although ClearScript supports .NET Framework 4.0 or later.
+The provided project and solution files require Visual Studio 2012.
+They produce architecture-neutral managed libraries that target .NET Framework 4.5, although ClearScript has been tested with .NET Framework 4.0 as well.
+It does not support older environments.
+The output directory is bin\[Debug|Release].

 There are two ways to build ClearScript - with and without V8 support.

 If you don't need V8 support, simply build the ClearScript.NoV8 solution using Visual Studio.
-Note that this solution does not include any of the ClearScript test projects.
+Note that this solution does not include test projects.

 In order to build full ClearScript with V8 support, you must first acquire, build, and import V8:

 1. NOTE: This procedure and the V8Update script are provided for your convenience.
-ClearScript does not include V8 source code, nor does it come with any third-party software required to download or build V8.
+ClearScript does not include V8 source code, nor does it come with any third-party software required to download and build V8.
 Rights to V8 and its prerequisites are provided by their rights holders.

 2. Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.